Maine Coons are one of the most popular cat breeds, but hairballs in Maine Coons are decidedly less popular.

 Vetoquinol Laxatone

-One of the best hairball gel for cats is Vetoquinol Laxatone, which you can buy here, from Amazon.
+One of the best hairball gels for cats is Vetoquinol Laxatone, which you can buy using this Amazon link.

 Increased Hydration